Free Resume Samples

 Each sample resume illustrates how to resolve several issues that the job seeker had.

 Do read the explanation of the situation the resume is addressing before you look at the resume samples.
 That will enable you to see what "problem" the job seeker had that the resume addresses.

 This "regular guy" -- Eduardo Hortiz (not his real name) -- has been working for several years and is looking for a non-management job in his current field.
 Learn more about how he stands out without changing who he is.

 This executive job seeker, Joseph J. Monroe (not his real name), wants to change industries from healthcare to technology.
 Learn how he emphasized his accomplishments in technology to make the transition.

 This older job seeker, Karen Coffey (not her real name), competes with much younger job seekers in a "young field."
 Learn how she made herself look younger to compete successfully.

 In some fields education is very important to employers, so this job seeker, Frank Ford (not his real name), needs to emphasize that aspect of his background.
 Learn how this management consultant emphasized his education several ways to highlight his qualifications.

-This successful senior manager, Ryan Meade (not his real name), did not finish his college degree and is now seeking an executive director position, typically requiring a degree.
+This successful senior manager, Ryan Meade (not his real name), did not finish his college degree and is now seeking an executive director position, typically requiring at least one degree.
 Learn how he managed the missing degree.

 Entering or Re-entering the Job Market